DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

     .. code-block:: cpp

+      // Define a third PCA9685 device following the first two default devices at Vpin 132 and I2C address 0x42 HAL(PCA9685, 132, 16, 0x42)

+      // Define a third MCP23017 device following the first two default devices at Vpin 196 and I2C address 0x22 HAL(MCP23017, 196, 16, 0x22)

-      // Define a Mega2560 based EX-IOExpander device starting at Vpin 800 at the default address of 0x65 HAL(EXIOExpander, 800, 62, 0x65)
+      // Define a Mega2560 based EX-IOExpander device starting at Vpin 800 at the default I2C address of 0x65 HAL(EXIOExpander, 800, 62, 0x65)

+      // Define an EX-Turntable device at the default Vpin 600 and I2C address of 0x60 HAL(EXTurntable, 600, 1, 0x60)

 |force-break|